kgajera/stripe-onboarder/README.md

 ```

 > **Note**
-> Immediately after the `onboard` function returns, the Connect account's status will be "pending" which means the account is still being verified by Stripe.
+> Immediately after the promise returned by the `onboard` function is resolved, the Connect account's status will be "Pending" which means the account is still being verified by Stripe.
 This can take up to a few minutes to complete.
-You can poll [retrieving the account](https://stripe.com/docs/api/accounts/retrieve) to check on the status of the account's [`capabilities`](https://stripe.com/docs/api/accounts/object#account_object-capabilities) and list of [`requirements.pending_verification`](https://stripe.com/docs/api/accounts/object#account_object-requirements-pending_verification).
+You can poll [retrieving the account](https://stripe.com/docs/api/accounts/retrieve) to check if the account has [`charges_enabled`](https://stripe.com/docs/api/accounts/object#account_object-charges_enabled) and [`payouts_enabled`](https://stripe.com/docs/api/accounts/object#account_object-payouts_enabled).